CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-2--Isomorphisms-and-Path-Algebra.lagda.md

 isomorphism, the type of equivalences and the type of isomorphisms between two types are not in general the same!

-It will turn out that equivalence as we've defined it here is the better notion, because the type `isEquiv f` is a *proposition* about the function `f`, whereas being an *isomorphism* sneaks in extra data.
+It will turn out that "equivalence" as we've defined it here is the better notion because the type `isEquiv f` is a *proposition* about the function `f`, whereas being an "isomorphism" sneaks in extra data.
-We can happily forget about the term "isomorphism" now and stick with equivalence.
+We will happily forget about the term "isomorphism" from this point on and stick with equivalence.
 :::

 At the very least, we can show that the identity function on any type